parthasaradhikonda/parthasaradhikonda.github.io/pages/about.md

 I currently resides in India, and spends most of my weekends helping engineers reach their next level of career.

-### Would like to hire me or would like have a word with me?
+### Would like to hire me or would like to have a chat with me?
 You can contact me [here](https://parthakonda.dev/contact)

 **Happy Coding...**